Groups setup

 Page My Groups contains the [ultimatemember_my_groups] shortcode that shows a list of groups, which current member has joined.

-Page Create New Group contains the [ultimatemember_group_new] shortcode that gives members the opportunity to create a group.
-The user, who created the group, is the first group member and the group "Administrator".
+Page Create Group contains the [ultimatemember_group_new] shortcode that allows members to create a group.
+The user, who created the group, is the first group member and the group administrator.

 User Role settings #